- 4 ounces medium-thick flat rice noodles

-Heat a large skillet over medium heat until hot and add 1 tablespoon of the peanut oil.
-Pour in the eggs, tilting the skillet as you pour to make a thin, even coating of egg.
-Cook until just set, about 45 seconds.
-Invert the eggs onto a cutting board and cut into 1/2-inch pieces.
+Heat a large skillet over medium heat until hot and add 1 tablespoon of peanut oil.
+Pour eggs evenly into skillet; cook until set, about 45 seconds.
+Remove and chop into 1/2 inch pieces.
 Set aside.

-Add another 1 tablespoon of the peanut oil to the same skillet and heat over high heat.
-Add the shrimp, 1/2 teaspoon of the pepper flakes, and salt, to taste.
-Stir-fry until the shrimp are pink and just cooked through, about 1 1/2 minutes.
+3. Heat 1 tablespoon more peanut oil in skillet over high heat.
+Add shrimp and season with 1/2 teaspoon of pepper flakes and salt to taste.
+Stir-fry shrimp until pink and cooked through, about 11/2 minutes.
 Transfer to a plate.

-Heat the remaining 2 tablespoons peanut oil over high heat.
-Add the garlic, shallots, and remaining 1/4 teaspoon red pepper flakes and stir-fry until lightly browned, about 1 minute.
-Add the tofu and cook about 2 minutes more.
-Add the noodles and cook, tossing, until lightly coated with the garlic mixture, about 1 minute.
-Add the fish sauce mixture and large scallion pieces and heat through.
-Stir in the cooked egg and shrimp, 1 cup of the sprouts, and the 1/3 cup peanuts and toss until hot.
-Divide the Phad Thai among plates and top with the remaining sprouts, additional peanuts, and chopped scallions.
-Serve immediately with the lime wedges and Sri Racha.
+4. Heat remaining 2 tablespoons peanut oil over high heat.
+Add garlic, shallots, and remaining 1/4 teaspoon red pepper flakes and stir-fry until lightly browned, about 1 minute.
+Add tofu; cook about 2 minutes more.
+Add noodles, toss to coat, and cook 1 minute.
+Add fish sauce mixture and large scallion pieces and heat through.
+Stir in cooked egg and shrimp, 1 cup of sprouts, and 13 cup peanuts; toss until hot.
+Divide Phad Thai among plates and top with remaining 14 cup sprouts, additional peanuts, and chopped scallions.
+Serve immediately with lime wedges and Sriracha.

 Nutrition Info (per serving):